sweattep/modern_quotes/README.md

 >The decision not to close schools is based on data from China, which show that there’s no sign of children and young people playing a role in `chains` of transmission

+>The key to retaining the value of a degree from your own institution is ensuring your graduates have the skills to change with any market.
+This means that we must tweak and adapt our curriculum at least every single year.

 >An artist is a product.
 A product that an entire business is built around.
 I was neither an entrepreneur, nor an employee.
 I wasn't a freelancer or a contractor.
 According to current law, being signed to a record label is a relatively undefined position.
 I was essentially allowed to use my talent and creativity to pursue my dreams, but only through the investment of others.

 >As a senior executive, you get paid to make a small number of high quality decisions